Botox Injections: Purpose, Procedure, Risks and Results

 Research has not shown whether Botox could improve dark circles under the eyes.

-Some people also try Botox to enhance the looks of their hair. there’s little evidence that this works, however. determine more here in this article.
+Moreover, some people also try Botox to enhance the looks of their hair.
+However, there’s little evidence that this works.
+Determine more here in this article.

 Healthcare professionals also use Botox to treat a spread of medical conditions, most of which affect the neuromuscular system.